 The Airmen's Stories - P/O J L Bickerdike

-John Laurance Bickerdike, the son of a policeman, was born in Christchurch, New Zealand on February 11th 1919.
-He was educated in Auckland at King's Preparatory School and then King's College.
-He was an outstanding athlete.
+He was educated in Auckland at King's Preparatory School and then King's College where he was an outstanding athlete.

 Bickerdike got a job in Christchurch as a radio announcer.
 He was accepted for an RNZAF short service commission in June 1939 and did his flying training at Wigram.
-He sailed for England in early March 1940 and at the end of April was posted to No 1 Fighter Pilot Unit at Meir, after which he converted to Hurricanes at 6 OTU, Sutton Bridge and joined 85 Squadron at Debden on May 25th.
+He sailed for England in early March 1940 and at the end of April was posted to No. 1 Fighter Pilot Unit at Meir, after which he converted to Hurricanes at 6 OTU, Sutton Bridge and joined 85 Squadron at Debden on 25th May.

-On July 22nd 1940 he was killed when he crashed near Debden during an aerobatic exercise.
+On 22nd July 1940 he was killed when he crashed at Castle Camps during an aerobatic exercise in Hurricane P3895.
 He is buried in Wimbish Parish Church

 Cemetery, near Saffron Walden, Essex.